cwi-swat/rebel2/readme.md

 ```

 Specifications contain four different parts:
 1. **Fields:** The first part defines the fields which are local to the state machine.
 In this case these are the `nr` and `balance` fields.
 In this example these fields are of the built-in type `Integer`.
 Rebel<sup>2</sup> has two built-in types: `Integer`'s and `String`'s.
-Next to that, every specification is its own type and can be used but that will become clear later on in this example.
+Next to that, every `spec` is its own type and can be used but that will become clear later on in this example.
 2. **Events:** The second part contains the `event` definitions.
 These describe which event that can be triggered on the machine.
 Every event is guarded by a _precondition_ and its effects are described via a _postcondition_.
 Fields are referenced with the use of the keyword `this`.
 By priming a field in the postcondition, e.g. `this.balance'` constraints can be formulated for the value of the field in the _next_ state.
 Please note that the `open` event is qualified with the keyword `init` and the `close` and `forceClose` events are qualified with the keyword `final`.
 The reason for this will be explained shortly.
 3. **Assumptions:** The third part contains the `assumptions`, i.e. invariants.
 These are properties on _traces_ that are assumed to always hold.
 You can think of a trace as an ordered sequence of events that led to a certain global state.